ThinkEQ/assembly-solutions-ltd/src/pages/product/motorsport-harnesses.md

         With ASL, you can rest assured that you will only ever receive high-quality products that have been tested by our exceptional quality testing team.
 As well, with a sole factory in the North of England, we can guarantee fast turnaround times and we will be around when you need us.
-  - type: column
-    column:
-      title: We’re mad about racing
-      text: We love sport here at ASL but we really love this feedback from our customer Brompton “ASL’s fast turnaround, excellent service, quality and customer focus is superb, and with them always looking to grow as a business, it makes my role as a buyer much easier.”
 seo:
   title: Motorsport Wiring Loom | Wiring Loom Manufacturers | ASL
   description: Motorsport Wiring Loom and Wiring Harness manufacture by Vehicle